 And here’s a demonstration of a sumo deadlift.
 Keep in mind not all sumo deadlift styles look the same.
 Some people have their feet much wider or even closer than I do in the video below.

 But what should you do if you can’t properly or safely perform a conventional or sumo deadlift but you still want to pull some heavy weight and work your back, hamstrings, and glutes?
-That’s where these two variations come in handy: rack pulls and trap bar deadlifts.
+That’s where variations like trap bar deadlifts come in handy.

 Notice in the video that I’m using the high handles.
 You can also use low handles which increases the range of motion, but most people do well with the higher handles when first using this deadlift variation.